CCN-Support/CCN_Wiki/docs/source/mri.rst

 2. Click the "User" dropdown menu and first check to see if their account already exists.
 This will be the case for most fund managers and users who are/were affiliated with other labs.
 If the user does not already exist, select "Create Passport For New User"
 3. Input the new user's information.
 Only the bolded fields are mandatory.
 Either create a strong password for them or make a simple one they can change easily to a strong password of their own.
 Do NOT leave the password field blank.
 4. The new user will receive an email with their login credentials.

-(*If this new user just completed safety certification:*)

-5. Once the account is created, please email ccnsupport@g.ucla.edu to activate the account and input their certification information.
-SIStat does not notify CCN when accounts are created, so if you forget this step, CCN staff will not know there is a new account to be activated.
-The new user will not appear in SIStat as a Primary/Secondary User scheduling option until the lab sends CCN the email and receives confirmation that the process is complete.
-Either the user him/herself or the lab member who creates the account can email CCN with the notification--just make sure nobody forgets/delays this step or you will only find out when you try to schedule the new user for the first time.
+5. If the user has just completed safety certification, the user or the person creating the account must email ccnsupport@g.ucla.edu to request activation and entry of the certification details.
+SIStat does not notify CCN when accounts are created.
+Wait for CCN’s confirmation before attempting to schedule the user as a Primary or Secondary User.

-6. Every new user receives an email summarizing these instructions at the end of the certification process.
+Every new user receives an email summarizing these instructions at the end of the certification process.
 These steps are also discussed verbally during the final in-person portion of the process (Operations Training).

 **DICOM Accounts**